Disclosure: This page contains affiliate links. We may earn a commission if you purchase through our links at no additional cost to you.

 For Large Area Pain Relief

-The Deep Healing Pad XL ($599.90) doubles the coverage with 120 LEDs.
-If you need to treat your full back, hips, or thighs, the XL eliminates the need to reposition the pad multiple times.
-Best for widespread pain or large muscle group recovery.
+The Deep Healing Pad XL doubles the coverage with 120 LEDs.
+If you need to treat your full back, hips, or thighs, this saves you from constantly repositioning a smaller pad.
+Worth it if your pain covers a larger area.

 Check Deep Healing Pad XL Price